mikewest/http-state-tokens/README.md

 [Macaroon](https://ai.google/research/pubs/pub41892)-like HMACing to prove provenance.
 Or shifting more radically to an OAuth style model where the server sets a long-lived token which the browser exchanges on a regular basis for short-lived tokens.

+### Opt-in?

+The current proposal suggests that the browser generate a token for newly visited origins by default, delivering it along with the initial request.
+It might be reasonable instead to send something like `Sec-HTTP-State: ?` to advertise the feature's presence, and allow the server to ask for a token by sending an appropriate options header (`Sec-HTTP-State-Options: generate`, or something similar).

 ## FAQ